 - Start date September 2021, September 2022

 - Mode of study Full-time, Campus based

-This Finance and Economics MSc equips you with the practical skills you need to address the complex issues faced by businesses, governments and financial institutions.
+This Finance and Economics Masters equips you with the practical skills you need to address the complex issues faced by businesses, governments and financial institutions.

 As you study, you’ll use evidence and real-world applications to challenge economic theories and models.
 This approach is combined with finance theory and practice to gain a deep understanding of, and the capacity to analyse, financial markets, investment potentials and risks.

 Combining practical economics with finance prepares students for professional roles in:

 - The finance and banking sector

 - Central banks

 - Different offices at national, supranational and local government level around the world

 Financial economists use tools and concepts to address complex problems, such as financial instability and climate change, and offer potential practical, innovative solutions, such as central bank equity purchases to combat recessions and carbon markets to reduce CO2 emissions.
 Economics courses often leave these practical problems aside, while focussing on teaching mathematical models that may feel too abstract.
 At Stirling, we adopt the CORE online platform, which uses an innovative way of teaching economics.
 Real-world issues are introduced in the classroom and contemporary economics models and data are then used to address them – providing you with ideal preparation for your future career.